The hammer Nietzsche uses to philosophize

 Us how to live on earth.
 The birth of what he treasures

-Is surely found in his refusal to conform
+Is firmly found in his refusal to conform

-To the idols he sounds out and the myths he measures.
+To idols he uncovers or to myths he measures.

 Against these he arrays his thoughts where battles form